LuaOliveira/LuaOliveira/README.md

 #Another passion

 I live Brazil, so my native language is portuguese.
 Growing up I've always loved to unravel the misteries of other cultures, hence I started learning new languages to accomplish that.
 I speak fluently English, I attended a basic course of french in University, I've been studying german for 5 years (with some pauses along the way) and Japanese for almost a year now.
 I intend to go back to studying french soon and other languages in the future.

+#What I am working on now..

+I am working on data series analysis and cloud computing.

 #About this Page